 Wireless routers have become more economical and popular in many network installations, but they aren’t necessarily required or suitable in all situations.
 A wired router connects numerous computers on a local area network (LAN) and connects them to a wide area network (WAN) like the Internet.
-Most modern wired routers enable 10/100 Mbps connections for best data transfer speeds, and Ethernet cables are commonly used for these connections.
+Most modern wired routers enable 10/100 Mbps connections for the best data transfer speeds, and Ethernet cables are commonly used for these connections.
+We have compiled a list of the best-wired routers in this article.

 These devices often have varied numbers of ports for building up a network, so before you buy one, think about how many systems you want to connect to your LAN.
 Firewalls and basic network controls are examples of optional features that differ from one router to the next.